oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 04/29/16 - Changes based on Test Plan Review (Jake)

+04/29/16 - Changes based on proofreading the test plan (Will)

 ### Introduction

 #### Purpose

-The purpose of this document is to outline the essential testing that will be conducted to demonstrate the effectiveness of the Sputnik Capstone project.
+The purpose of this document is to outline testing that will be essential for determining the effectiveness of the Sputnik Capstone project.
 This test plan is not intended to be all inclusive and additional testing procedures will be added if deemed necessary by any of the parties involved in the project.

 #### Testing Procedure

-All of the testing described in this document will be carried out by one or more than one member of the Sputnik capstone team.
-An effort will be made to have the entire group present for as many of the tests as possible.
+All of the testing procedures described in this document will be carried out by one or more of the Sputnik capstone team members.
+An effort will be made to have the entire team present for as many of the tests as possible.

 #### Recordings of Results, witnessing, and Authorities

-The results of all testing conducted in this test plan will be displayed on the project wiki.
-The tests will be conducted on a pass/fail basis and any tests that do not pass will be noted in the documentation with an explanation as to why they did not pass.
+The results of all testing will be posted in [this git respository](https://github.com/oresat/low-gain-radio) in the docs folder.
+The tests will be conducted on a pass/fail basis and any tests that do not pass will be noted along with an explanation/conjecture as to why they did not pass.
 No authorities or witnesses outside of the group will be required to be present during testing.

 ### Reference Documents